 In Fig.2.12, Sla1 movement in WT and rvs167 Δ cells with and without sorbitol is shown.
 WT Sla1 is aligned so that time=0 (s) corresponds to scission time.
 The other three centroid movements are shifted so that they move inwards at the same time as the WT.
 WT cells treated with sorbitol do not show any change in inward movement of Sla1.
 Both centroids move to the same lengths of 140nm at the same rate, consistent with S. pombe data from Basu et al. In rvs167Δcells, Sla1 moves to about 80nm.
 In rvs167Δcells treated with sorbitol, there is no difference in the movement.
 Both Sla1 centroids move at the same rate, and to the similar invagination lengths.

-This shows that the Rvs scaffold does not serve to counter turgor pressure.
+This result shows that the Rvs scaffold does not function to counter turgor pressure.